Ravello

 It is the perfect destination for those looking for romance, culture, and contemplation, and also an ideal base to explore the Amalfi Coast.

-I will try to answer by trying to describe Ravello to you.
+I will answer by describing Ravello.
 What does Ravello have?

 Refined beauty